Conveuropean logo

 Malaga Spain

-We just came back from Malaga where we enjoyed some splendid weather during the last 4 days.
-We went there to meet some friends of my GF and enjoy the last bit of Spanish summer since the Autumn and cold weather is approaching fast to Switzerland.
-This was the second time I visited the hometown of Pablo Picasso, but this time around I spent more time there and I discovered a city with some very interesting history reflected in places such as the Alcazaba and the Gibralfaro castle or the Malaga cathedral.
-The first time I completely missed this church is called “la manquita” (the one armed lady), because the south tower was never finished.
-Malaga is perse a very interesting city to visit, but it can also be useful a starting point to visit many places in Andalalucia.
-In this picture you can see the Malaga port area from the uphill road that take you to the Gibralfaro castle.
+We just came back from Malaga, where we enjoyed some splendid weather during the last four days.
+We went there to meet some friends of my GF and enjoy the last bit of Spanish summer before autumn and cold weather is approaching fast to Switzerland.
+This was the second time I visited the hometown of Pablo Picasso, but this time around I spent more time there, and I discovered a city with some very interesting history reflected in places such as the Alcazaba, the Gibralfaro Castle, and the Malaga Cathedral.
+The first church I visited was called “la manquita” (the one-armed lady), because its south tower was never finished.
+Malaga is per se a very interesting city to visit, but it can also be useful as a starting point to visit many places in Andalucía.
+In this picture, you can see the Malaga port area from the uphill road that takes you to the Gibralfaro Castle.

 Rope tree climbing in Balmberg